 Course Director Garančs Rihards, Lecturer Department Languages, Communication& IT Lecturer(s) Rihards Garancs rihards.garancs@carlsberg.com ECTS Credit 3 ECTS; core course Points Course All students must have a personal computer with Excel 2013 or later installed.
-Note: it is Prerequisites preferred to have Windows excel version IT-skills needed No previous IT skills are required Related Courses Business Intelligence (elective course) & curriculum in Data Science Lab Students Year 1 and exchange students, as well as debtors from previous study years eligible Introduction ITC course covers introductory knowledge and primary skills in Microsoft Word and (Course Microsoft Excel.
-The course aims to prepare students for the most common tasks they objectives) will have to do during their studies.
-Course briefly covers most common functions of Word and covers more advanced areas C = 114 = 114 of Excel that are relevant for Business studies.
-Content - Word assignment covering most common and useful features of Microsoft Word for everyday use - Excel lectures demonstrating capabilities and typical use cases of Microsoft Excel: Overall knowledge about formulas, their structure & usage Improving speed & efficiency in excel (most commonly used hotkeys) Usage of text manipulations in excel Date & time application in excel The basics of conditional formatting Working with vast array of data - pivot tables Presenting data and introduction to dashboarding Structure and The course is highly practical and requires students to use the tools and features Format demonstrated in lectures.
+Note: it is Prerequisites preferred to have Windows excel version IT-skills needed No previous IT skills are required Related Courses Business Intelligence (elective course) & curriculum in Data Science Lab Students Year 1 and exchange students, as well as debtors from previous study years eligible Introduction ITC course covers introductory knowledge and primary skills in Microsoft Excel.
+The (Course course aims to prepare students for the most common tasks they will have to do during objectives) their studies.
+Course covers more advanced areas of Excel that are relevant for Business studies.
+Content - Excel lectures demonstrating capabilities and typical use cases of Microsoft Excel: Overall knowledge about formulas, their structure & usage Improving speed & efficiency in excel (most commonly used hotkeys) • Usage of text manipulations in excel • Date & time application in excel The basics of conditional formatting • Working with vast array of data - pivot tables • Presenting data and introduction to dashboarding Structure and The course is highly practical and requires students to use the tools and features Format demonstrated in lectures.
 All lectures are followed by practicums where students are required to solve advanced issues and learn to use demonstrated tools on new problems.
 Practicums aim to prepare students for the exam where a large amount of typical Excel problems will have to be solved in a short amount of time.
 The course will show business thinking behind excel data analysis capabilities and guidelines for data analysis, for example how a simple working table can be made into interactive graphical data representation.
-The course will gradually develop the most used techniques for data T manipulation/analysis from regular formulas, to table format and finally to pivot tables.
-Literature and There will be no extra reading materials apart from the course excel and word files other resources provided before the course via e-learning platform.
-Extra learning materials will be Loamina provided after the course to further strengthen the knowledge.
-Learning Outcomes Course will be useful for all students who will need to work with Word or Excel during their studies and work life.
-Course will be especially useful for students foresee a lot of Outcomes analytical work and data.
-By the end of the course one should be equipped with the basic skills & knowledge to do analytical tasks & data management/analysis on excel.
-Attendance Attendance is mandatory, one cannot miss more than two lectures/seminars Tittellaulte Theorem is mandatory, one cannot most more than two rectures, seminars
+The course will gradually develop the most used techniques for data manipulation/analysis from regular formulas, to table format and finally to pivot tables.
+Literature and There will be no extra reading materials apart from the course excel files provided before other resources the course via e-learning platform.
+Extra learning materials will be provided after the course to further strengthen the knowledge.
+Learning Course will be useful for all students who will need to work with Word or Excel during Outcomes their studies and work life.
+Course will be especially useful for students foresee a lot of analytical work and data.
+By the end of the course one should be equipped with the basic A 1 skills & knowledge to do analytical tasks & data management/analysis on excel.
+Attendance Attendance is mandatory, one cannot miss more than two lectures/seminars Requirements To pass the course, all students must pass the exam in Excel.
+A minimum of 100 points is and Grading necessary to pass the course.